 - File a personal injury lawsuit and argue the case before a jury

 Attorney Kenny Habetz focuses his practice on personal injury law.
-When you need a trusted Crowley personal injury lawyer, call Kenny Habetz Injury Law for a free initial consultation.
+When you need a trusted personal injury lawyer in Crowley, LA, call Kenny Habetz Injury Law for a free initial consultation.

 What Is My Crowley Dog Bite Case Worth?